 Crete has a very low crime rate, and the Greek culture means that you’re sure to get help as you age.
 The Greeks are very big on respecting their elders.

-Life on Crete moves at a slower pace than on mainland Greece or much of Europe, which can be very enjoyable and perfect for retirement.
+Life on Crete moves slower than on mainland Greece or much of Europe, which can be very enjoyable and perfect for retirement.

 The cost of living in Crete